Fresheyeball/rfcs/rfcs/0135-nixos-migrations.md

 }
 ```

-`$BACKUP` is a path to a location in tmpfs, that will be deleted at the end of the process.
+`$BACKUP` is a path to a temporary filesystem location which will be deleted upon completion of the migration.
 This provides a temporary location to backup state if needed. `up.backup` is a hook that will run before `up.script`.
-If `up.script` encounters and error `up.restore` is run to ensure that the failed migration does not result in contamination of the system.
-These options are available on both `up` and `down` definitions.
-This roughly allows for transaction like logic for the migration.
+If `up.script` encounters an error, `up.restore` is run to ensure that the failed migration does not result in contamination of the system.
+These options are available in both `up` and `down` definitions.
+This roughly allows for transaction-like logic for the migration.

 # Testing